tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/macOS SDK/语音消息及转文本_intl_en.md

 <dx-alert infotype="explain" title="">
-This API is different from the voice chat API and is in `ITMGPTT.java`.
+This API is different from the voice chat API and is in `ITMGPTT`.
 </dx-alert>